Nickslabcode/Nickslabcode/README.md

 - **JavaScript & React**: Actively practicing React and core JavaScript fundamentals, while continuously enhancing my skills and best practices.
 - **NestJS Exploration**: Currently expanding my backend knowledge by diving into NestJS & TypeORM, developing a deeper understanding of scalable and maintainable server-side applications.

+** Current project **: Currently  working on a domain info lookup tool displaying WhoIS, DNS and SSL information in one place.
+Working on the front-end, I'm using React, TypeScript, Axios, HttpYac, TailwindCSS and DaisyUI.
-**💻 Planning a new project**: A full-stack SPA with React, TypeScript, NestJS with TypeORM for backend, and PostGreSQL.
+**💻 Next Project **: A full-stack SPA with React, TypeScript, NestJS with TypeORM for backend, and PostGreSQL.
+More details TBA.

 ### ⚙️ Technology Stack:
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)